szabgab/tech-talks/index.md

-# Tech Talks for Technical Leadership
+# Tech Talks for Technical Leaders

 Selected presentations in the topics of